Best practices for magento 2 category page design

 3. Combination of intermediary and product listing layouts

-Read on this Magento 2 development guide for an ideal and requisite Magento 2 category page design.
+Read this Magento 2 development guide for an ideal and requisite Magento 2 category page design.

 1. Sub-categories should always have the most important place on the page when designing an intermediary category page